The Odditorium presents: Natalie Sharp's (aka Lone Taxidermist) MARRA

 In April Jackie Blackwell took us on the journey of the life (and death) of a Shoreham houseboat, Asteroid; Sussex author David Arscott shared the life of Hillaire Belloc with poetry readings from Jill Arscott; and Chris Hogg told the fascinating history of The Friday Night Service, which mixed rave culture with Christianity to great success but also exposed the dark side of its ‘cult leader’ Chris Brain.

-We’re back a couple of weeks later than usual, on Wed May 22nd, with Joe Speaking, Leo Jaxan Phoenix and Colleen Slater.
+We’re back a couple of weeks later than usual, on Wed May 22nd, with Joe Speaking, Leo Jaxon Phoenix and Colleen Slater.

 The Odditorium presents: Nothing Short of a Total War!